Gigantopithecus – the largest ape that ever lived

 Almost King Kong

-In many regions of the world, there are stories about tall, hairy hominids who run away from the sight of people.
-Are Yeti or Bigfoot the survived forms of Gigantopithecus – the largest hominid found?
+In many regions of the world, there are stories of tall, humanoid creatures covered with hair and running away from the sight of people.
+Are Yeti or Bigfoot a surviving form of Gigantopithecus – the largest hominid ever discovered?

 - Class: Mammalia

 - Family: Hominidae

 - Subfamily: Ponginae

 - Gigantopithecus giganteus

 This enormous ape lived in the regions of modern-day China, India, and Vietnam, probably between 9 million and 100 thousand years ago.
 Gigantopithecus coexisted with other hominids, but what distinguished it from them was its gigantic size.

 Most experts believe that Gigantopithecus walked on 4 legs, similarly to modern-day chimpanzees or gorillas.
 There are also assumptions that it was bipedal.
 The assumption about bipedalism is based only on the jaw bones whose shape resembles the letter U, widening towards the rear.
 This feature allowed room for the windpipe, and the jaw was attached perpendicularly to the spine, which may suggest an erect posture.

 It is difficult to determine the validity of both beliefs, because the pelvic and leg bones have never been found.
 But having in mind that Gigantopithecus was a very massive creature (a male could have weighed even 540 kg (1,190 lb)), the legs wouldn’t be able to support such weight.
 If Gigantopithecus moved as the gorilla, its weight would be distributed proportionally on all limbs, which would enable it to move ably.